NAG Bag Material

--Nets have been washed in chlorinated water.
+1. Nets have been washed in chlorinated water.
 We recommend that nets are only washed in non-chlorinated water, following the instructions above to clean and soften it.

--Sometimes nets become stiff as a result of the hay being used.
+3. Sometimes nets become stiff as a result of the hay being used.
 If hay is fertilized, conditioned, or has a high sugar content, the Ph level of a horse's saliva can change.
 These changes can cause the net to stiffen in the same way that it would if the net were exposed to chlorinated water.
 More research into the hay (Hay Testing) is recommended.

--If nets are used in a hot, dry climate, or put out in harsh sunlight, you may notice some stiffening.
+4. If nets are used in a hot, dry climate, or put out in harsh sunlight, you may notice some stiffening.
 We recommend that nets are always placed in covered or shaded areas.